maianhdang/EPI853B/README.md

 **Inversion using cholesky decomposition**

 This method will work only if X has a rank equal to the number of columsn of X. This guarantees that `X'X` can be factorized using the [Cholesky decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition).
 Sinche the cholesky factor is triangular (upper-triangular for R, we have `X'X=U'U`, where `U` is the upper-triangular Cholesky), we can easily compute the inverse of `X'X` from its Cholesky.

+Let's check that the inverse obtained via Cholesky is equivalent than the one computed using `solve`
  ```R
   Z=matrix(nrow=10000,ncol=1000,rnorm(1000*10000))
   C=crossprod(cbind(Z))